-The dividing wall.
-Palestinian youth I visited the dividing wall in Bethlehem today ( put graffiti on it as a sign of protest. after a profound meeting with Jean Zaru, Palestinian author of Occupied by Nonviolence.
+I visited the dividing wall in Bethlehem today after a profound meeting with Jean Zaru, Palestinian author of Occupied by Nonviolence.
 Zaru is a member of the Friends Society.
 One quote from her: "America acts as if it is an empire."
 Ouch!